Temperature is Key to Cooking Seafood!

 Muscle fibers in fish are constructed of very short bundles (up to ten times shorter than the long muscle fibers in meat).
 And, compared to meat, fish muscle contains only a small fraction of connective tissue, which sits in very thin sheets perpendicular to the muscle bundles.

 What does this all mean?
 To put it plainly, fish are more sensitive to heat!
+Making it important to know their finished cook temp!
 Here are some ThermoWorks recommended fish temperatures for a few of our favorite cuts:

 Salmon – 125°F

 Salmon – like all fish – has almost no collagen, which means it will start to lose moisture more quickly than beef.
 While the FDA recommends cooking fish to 145°F, for a flakier, more moist and tender salmon filet many chefs find that it’s best enjoyed when it’s cooked to medium – 125°F.

 Halibut – 130°F

 Halibut is a very firm fish and holds together well in cooking.
 This makes it particularly good for grilling.
 Too often it is overcooked and dry – the center should be just becoming opaque.
 It is done when it reaches an internal temperature between 130 and 135°F.

 Lobster – 140°F

 Cooking lobster is straightforward.
 But like most all seafood, due to its tightly-bound muscle structure and lack of the lubricating fat that makes cooking meat a more forgiving process, lobster cookery can go wrong easily.
 You want to cook lobster just through.
 Cooking it too much makes for a rubbery, dry and unfortunate situation, and too little will result in an odd texture and undeveloped flavors.